stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 As a result, our 25 year olds are now on a fast track to professional development, rapidly learning new skills on managing people, x-border cultural differences and how to _work on the business_ not just in it.
 That's an incredible learning opportunity at such a young age.

+Interestingly, the 25 year olds often end up managing higher skilled staff offshore, which further contributes to their own professional development.

 If you multiply this effect across fifty 25 year olds in your company, you create an enormous capability to scale, _both up and down_.
 In one relatively easy strategic move you increase morale, profits and resilience, whilst de-risking the overall business.

 ### the next evolution of scaling best talent